 Our Miami DUI defense law office has extensive experience handling these types of DUI, BUI and criminal cases throughout the state of Florida.
 Our legal professionals can assist you in protecting both your legal rights and your future.
-If you or a loved one is facing criminal in the Miami or in Miami-Dade County, it is imperative that you discuss your case with one of our experienced Miami DUI/BUI attorneys.
-Call us today at 800.687.2252 to schedule your free case evaluation.
+If you or a loved one is facing criminal convictions in the Miami or in Miami-Dade County area, it is imperative that you discuss your case with one of our experienced Miami DUI/BUI attorneys.
+Call us today at (888) 484-5057 to schedule your free case evaluation.

 The state of Florida has what is generally known as an “implied consent” law.
 By legal definition, an implied consent law states that anytime a person chooses to get behind the wheel of a car in Florida, they are looked upon as having given their permission, or implied consent, to submit to a blood-alcohol content test, most frequently in the form of a breathalyzer test, if they are pulled over by law enforcement for a suspected DUI stop.
 This does not mean, however, that the driver of the vehicle is also obligated to agree to take any field sobriety tests that the police might ask them to take.

 In the event that a driver should refuse to relinquish a blood, urine, or breath sample for a blood-alcohol level test, they could very possibly face harsh civil penalties, including an automatic revocation of their Florida driver’s license for as long as one year.
 If this turns out to be the second time they have declined to submit a blood-alcohol test, then their driver’s license could very well be revoked for as long as a year and a half.